crystalatk/practice_credit_card_forms/README.md

 - different css properties for styling

-I really enjoy using input fields as a direct way to interact with the user.
-I also really liked the flexibilty of bulma.
-The way that bulma's documentation is written is pretty straight forward and easy for me to decipher.
-I find it very helpful that the browser has catches for user errors in the input fields.
+Input fields are an easy way to directly interact with the user.
+Bulma proved to be very flexible adn the documentation is easy to decipher.
+Browser catches of input field types were also explored and utilized.